TOSSHtoolbox/TOSSH/docs/p3_examples.md

 Typically, users will have their own data which they want to analyse.
 We provide an example file to get a more realistic time series.
-The example file also contains precipitation (P) and potential evapotranspiration (PET) data which are required for some signatures.
+The example file also contains precipitation (P), potential evapotranspiration (PET), and temperature (T) data which are required for some signatures.
 The paths are relative and assume that we are in the TOSSH directory.

 ```